 To improve the representation of point clouds, \cite{yang2019pointflow,luo2021diffusion} introduced probabilistic distribution frameworks where each point cloud is treated as sample data from a distribution. \cite{yang2019pointflow} models the distributions of both points and shapes via continuous normalizing flows, allowing for sampling an arbitrary number of points to represent the point cloud.
 This approach enables joint learning of distributions within both latent space and point space, generating high-quality point clouds while avoiding the limitations of heuristic loss functions. \cite{luo2021diffusion} similarly models distributions using normalizing flows , training a diffusion model directly on point cloud data.
-However, traditional CNN-based point flow architectures rely primarily on local information to extract features, making it difficult to capture global contextual information and creating weak links between local and global features \cite{peng2021conformer}.
-Inspired by the architecture of Transformer \cite{vaswani2017attention}, we use an attention mechanism to more effectively capture the overall shape of 3D points while maintaining local semantic information.
-This strengthens the model’s comprehension ability and effectively alleviates the mentioned drawbacks.\\\\ { \textbf{Normalizing Flow}} Normalizing flow (NF) is a generative model that progressively transforms a simple distribution into a more complex data distribution through a series of invertible transformations \cite{rezende2015variational,dinh2016density}.
+However, existing flow-based methods for point clouds typically rely on point-wise feature extractors, making it difficult to model long-range dependencies and global structural relationships among points.
+Inspired by the architecture of Transformer \cite{vaswani2017attention}, we use a self-attention mechanism to explicitly model pairwise dependencies among points, enabling effective capture of global contextual information.
+This strengthens the model’s comprehension ability and effectively alleviates the mentioned drawbacks. \paragraph{\textbf{Normalizing Flow}} Normalizing flow (NF) is a generative model that progressively transforms a simple distribution into a more complex data distribution through a series of invertible transformations \cite{rezende2015variational,dinh2016density}.
 Continuous normalizing flow (CNF) further extends this framework by using a sequence of continuous transformations described by ordinary differential equations \cite{chen2018neural,grathwohl2018ffjord}.
 Instead of constructing the flow through function composition, this approach formulates the flow as a continuous-time dynamic, allowing for smooth and continuous transformations from noise distribution to data distribution.